How do engineers dress? Well, it’s a mixed bag! There’s no one-size-fits-all dress code, and it can range from formal to downright scruffy.

 Construction sites & factories

-The attire must meet all appropriate arc flash ratings.
-The point is, different situations call for different outfits.
+Make sure your attire meets all appropriate arc flash ratings.
+The bottom line is that different situations call for different outfits.

 Dress attire observations

 At modern high-tech companies, the dress code is often even more laid-back than my go-to casual getup.
 Just take a look at Mark Zuckerberg and the late, great Steve Jobs!
 They sported a blend of professional and utilitarian attire.
 By wearing jeans and the same color shirt every day, they eliminated those pesky morning wardrobe decisions.

 I can still recall the days when I’d waste a good 15 minutes each morning, trying to figure out what to wear.
 With an already jam-packed schedule, those minutes were precious.
 Nowadays, I just slip into a pair of jeans and grab one of my work shirts at random.
 Boom!
 I’m ready for work in less than a minute.
 Talk about efficiency!